 evaluating the right hand side of the linear system.
 There is

-method, which takes as an argument the field
+also a solve_for method, which takes as an argument the field

 representing the right hand side of the system.